nhugo1/IT-Labs/README.md

 **[View Full Project Documentation](Microsoft-365/)**

 A hands-on lab series covering Microsoft 365 administration in a live tenant environment.
 Each activity simulates a real-world IT scenario commonly encountered in helpdesk, sysadmin, and cloud admin roles at SMB and mid-market companies.
-Labs span user lifecycle management, email administration, endpoint management, security, SharePoint, and PowerShell automation.
+Labs span user lifecycle management, email administration, security hardening, SharePoint, Teams, and endpoint management.

 ### Featured Activities: